So you’re moving to the Pyrénées-Orientales?

-Selling or renting your property before moving
+1. Sell or rent your property before moving

-If you are selling your property in your present country, make sure you put it on the market well in advance of your move.
+If you are selling your current home, make sure you put it on the market well in advance of your move.

 - your local tax office (you may be expected to pay tax on rental received despite living abroad)